csatuic/cs361-website-old/_homeworks/homework3.md

 of this assignment.

 ### Due Date
-This assignment is due {{ page.due.date | date_to_rfc822 }}.
+This assignment is due {{ page.due.date | date: "%s" | date: site.datetimeformat }}.
 See the [syllabus](syllabus.html) for the late turn-in policy.
 This assignment is worth just as much as every other homework, so getting as much credit on it as possible is important (don't turn it in late!).